adityaprasad502/adityaprasad502/README.md

 </p>
 <details>
 <summary><b>Random Facts for Today</b></summary><br>
-<p>💡 Americans are responsible for about 1/5 of the world’s garbage annually.</p>
+<p>💡 The eyes of a donkey are positioned so that it can see all four feet at all times.</p>
 <hr>
-<p>💡 The earth weighs around 6,588,000,000,000,000,000,000,000,000 tons.</p>
+<p>💡 Sweden has the least number of murders annually.</p>
 <hr>
-<p>💡 The scene where Indiana Jones shoots the swordsman in Raider’s of the Lost Ark was Harrison Ford's idea so that he could take a bathroom break.</p>
+<p>💡 The Olympic was the sister ship of the Titanic, and she provided twenty-five years of service.</p>
 </details>
 <p>
     <a href="https://a.devh.in" rel="nofollow">